 Small, consistent changes make the biggest difference.
 These evidence-based lifestyle strategies support stable blood glucose and overall health.

-Healthy colourful vegetables low glycaemic foods
+Healthy colourful vegetables

 🥦